 Like many cities, the determination of your treatment is in status as an American and thus somebody with money.
+We were American travels rather than black travelers.
 We dined at a wide range of restaurants while in CMDX, from five-star establishments to street vendors, and across the board we received amazing service.

 I always felt welcomed into even the nicest of restaurants – while here in the states I have often felt a certain doubt if I should be dining at that restaurant (duh, I wouldn’t have made this reservation otherwise), I never had this feeling in Mexico.